scott-griffiths/bitstring/doc/walkthrough.rst

 * Python 2.6, 2.7 or 3.x.
 * An installed bitstring module.
-* A rudimentory knowledge of binary concepts.
+* A rudimentary knowledge of binary concepts.
 * A little free time.

 If you haven't yet downloaded and installed :mod:`bitstring` then please do so (it might be as easy as typing "``sudo easy_install bitstring``" or "``sudo pip install bitstring``" depending on your system).
 I'll be going through some examples using the interactive Python interpreter, so feel free to start up a Python session and follow along.